-Marlborough is pleased to present Expanding Perceptions: Jack Goldstein, Beverly Pepper and Deborah Remington, organized by artist and curator Andy Onderdonx.
+Marlborough is pleased to present Expanding Perceptions, an exhibition with works by Jack Goldstein, Beverly Pepper and Deborah Remington organized by artist and curator Andy Onderdonx.

 This exhibition brings together the work of Deborah Remington, Jack Goldstein and Beverly Pepper, three visionary artists whose featured work spans three decades beginning in the 1960s.
 Pepper’s sculptures, along with Remington and Goldstein’s paintings emanate a mysterious aesthetic.
 Their work contains elements of illusion and spectacle that provoke the imagination.
 At the time they were produced, these works transcended the art world and shared an inventiveness that expanded perceptions of our visual experiences in the natural world.

 Deborah Remington is one of most interesting yet lesser-known artists that came out of the San Francisco scene in the 50’s and 60’s.
 She studied at the San Francisco Art Institute which was also the stomping grounds for artists Clyfford Still and Richard Diebenkorn.
 Remington’s work plays with our perception of gravity and form.
 Layers of visually heavy structures, and semi-symmetrical objects fill her paintings and seem to hover in the center of the canvas, evoking an illusion of weightlessness.
 Her masterful use of painted gradients was decades ahead of its time.
 Her use of a distinct color palette and incorporation of gradients illuminated the forms in her paintings.
 The results are visually intriguing and appear as multi-faceted as contorted steel or shards of reflectiveglass.